sigmorphon/sigmorphon.github.io/sharedtasks/2019/task2.md

 title: "Task 2: Morphological Analysis and Lemmatization in Context"
 ---

 The second task that we will offer this year is **contextual morphological analysis and lemmatization**.
 You are given a sentence.
 You are required to give the lemma and morphosyntactic description (MSD) of each word.
-The data is owes its provenance to the
-[Universal Dependencies](http://universaldependencies.org/) project, but the MSDs have been converted to the [UniMorph schema](https://unimorph.github.io/).

 For instance, when given this entry: